Deep Dynamic Boosted Forest: Proposed method

-In this section, we present out proposed approach DBRF based on RF, which drives the evolution of the model by iteratively updating the training data.
-Compared to RF, DBRF can greatly improve the performance.
+In this section, we present our proposed deep dynamic boosted forest (DDBF), which drives the evolution of the model by iteratively updating the training data.
+Compared to RF, DDBF can greatly improve the performance.
 We will first present the general framework and the basic algorithm of our model and then propose two mechanisms to enhance the basic model.